 In Europe, CCUS-based hydrogen production announcements are concentrated around the North Sea area, which boasts access to both natural gas and CO2 storage resources.
 The Netherlands is home to the most advanced CCUS-based hydrogen projects, with three projects that reached FID in 2023, planning to connect to large CO2 transport and storage hubs under construction offshore of Norway and the Netherlands.
 The European Council approved in May 2024 a gas and hydrogen markets package, which set a deadline of 1 year from the package being signed into law for the European Commission to publish a Delegated Act specifying the methodology for assessing GHG emissions savings from low-carbon fuels (including hydrogen).
 This is expected to provide further regulatory clarity to project developers in the European Union.
-The United Kingdom currently
+The United Kingdom currently leads on planned CCUS-based hydrogen production announcements by 2030, supported by government-funded industrial decarbonisation programmes, with an FID on the country's first large-scale project expected this year as part of the Hynet cluster.
+In total, Europe could account for around 40% of low-emissions hydrogen production from fossil fuels with CCUS by 2030.45

-$^{43}$ Low-emissions hydrogen production is estimated from the plant $CO_2$ capture capacity, and therefore only includes hydrogen production for which $CO_2$ is captured and stored.
-The range of total hydrogen production is estimated assuming a 40-60% overall unit capture rate for gas-based production and 90-95% for coal and oil-based production, including projects capturing $CO_2$ for utilisation.
+$^{^{43}}$ Low-emissions hydrogen production is estimated from the plant CO2 capture capacity, and therefore only includes hydrogen production for which CO2 is captured and stored.
+The range of total hydrogen production is estimated assuming a 40-60% overall unit capture rate for gas-based production and 90-95% for coal and oil-based production, including projects capturing CO2 for utilisation.

-&lt;sup>44 Assuming gas-based production, 0.9105 kg CO2 emitted per normal cubic metre (Nm3) H2 and 90% capture rate.
+44 Assuming gas-based production, 0.9105 kg CO2 emitted per normal cubic metre (Nm3) H2 and 90% capture rate.